If you have a question you don't see answered here, please call, email or join us for in person assistance.

 I'd like to request an eBook you don't have.
 How do I do this?

 Contact us with any requests and we'll do our best to acquire a copy for you.
 Please be aware that not all books are made available by publishers for library lending.
 Some eBooks are available on one service but not another.
-Be sure to check our 3m and Axis 360 collections for other available eBooks.
+Be sure to check our other collections for available eBooks.

 I accidentally downloaded a Kindle version of an eBook when I wanted the ePub.
 Help!